KaiChen1998/GeoDiffusion/README.md

 ### 2. Launch distributed training

 We use [Accelerate](https://huggingface.co/docs/accelerate/index) to launch efficient distributed training (with 8 x V100 GPUs by default).
 We encourage readers to check the official documents for personalized training settings.
-We provide the default training parameters in [dist_train.sh](./tools/dist_train.sh), and to convert training dataset, we can simply change the `dataset_config_name` argument.
+We provide the default training parameters in this [script](./tools/dist_train.sh), and to change the training dataset, we can directly change the `dataset_config_name` argument.

 ```bash
 # COCO-Stuff